Polianthes tuberosa

-Agave amica, formerly Polianthes tuberosa, the tuberose, is a perennial plant in the family Asparagaceae, subfamily Agavoideae, extracts of which are used as a note in perfumery.
-Now widely grown as an ornamental plant, the species was originally native to Mexico.
+Polianthes tuberosa, the tuberose, is a perennial plant in the family Asparagaceae, subfamily Agavoideae, extracts of which are used as a note in perfumery.
+Now widely grown as an ornamental plant, the species is native to Mexico.

 Etymology

 The common name derives from the Latin tuberosa through French tubéreuse, meaning swollen or tuberous in reference to its root system.

 Description

 The tuberose is herbaceous, growing from underground tubers or tuberous roots.
 It produces offsets.
 The leaves are a dull green and about 1–1.5 ft long and up to 0.5 in wide at the base.
 They are slightly succulent.
 The inflorescence is a spike, reaching up to 3 ft high, with pure white waxy flowers.
 The flowers are tubular, with a tube up to 2.5 in long, separating into six flaring segments (tepals) at the end, and are strongly fragrant.
 There are six stamens, inserted into the tube of the flower, and a three-part stigma.

 The double-flowered cultivar 'The Pearl' has broader and darker leaves, and shorter flower spikes, usually reaching only 1.5–2 ft.
 Orange-flowered forms of the species have been reported.
 As well due to crossing with other species there are now yellow, pink, red and greenish forms.